Beams left on Ben Franklin Bridge cause traffic jam

 All westbound lanes were reopened around 8:30 a.m.

 At the same time, a disabled bus was blocking two lanes on the eastbound side.
+It was removed around 9:45 a.m.

 #BenFranklinBridge Travel Alert: Expect delays EB (into NJ) due to disabled vehicle on the span.— DRPA (@DRPA_PAandNJ) August 2, 2018